aryansrao/frontpagekec/README.md

 - **PDF Download:** Generates a high-quality PDF of the cover page for easy printing or sharing.
 - **Toast Notifications & Loading Animations:** Provides feedback and improves user experience.
 - **Modern UI:** Uses gradients, icons, and animations for a professional look.
+- **Progressive Web App (PWA):** Can be installed on your device for offline use and a native app-like experience.

 ## How It Works
 1. **Fill the Form:** Enter all required details (subject, student, faculty, etc.).